vippsas/vipps-checkout/vipps-checkout-api.md

 }
 ```

-## Webhook integration
+## Callback handling

-Vipps Checkout will then send a webhook to your defined URL as described in our [Webhooks example](#example-of-polling-response-and-webhook-notification).
-The webhook request will include all the details generated from the Checkout session.
+After the user has completed their payment Vipps Checkout will send a callback as described in our [Callback example](#example-of-callback) to your defined callback URL.

-The webhook will be sent to the following location.
+The callback will be sent to the following location.

 `{callbackPrefix}` + `/checkout/`+ `{apiVersion}` + `/order/`+ `{orderId}`

 Where `callbackPrefix`and `orderId`is defined when setting up the session.

-Vipps demands that every notification webhook is responded to with a HTTP 202 response.
+Vipps demands that every callback is responded to with a HTTP 202 response.
 In the eventuality that any other response is sent Vipps will retry with an exponential back off until 202 is received again.
-During this exponential back off Vipps will pause any new notifications until a 202 is returned on the original webhook notification.
+During this exponential back off Vipps will pause any new notifications until a 202 is returned on the original callback.
 It is critical that the endpoint receiving the callback is robust.
-And can receive any additional data not specified in the minimum example and still be backwards compatible in accordance to our integration guidelines.
+It should also be able to receive any additional data not specified in the minimum example so that it can be backwards compatible in accordance with our integration guidelines.

-## Example of webhook notification
+## Example of callback

+Sent after payment is completed with details about the Checkout session.

 ```json
 {